jasonacox/JojoLLM/README.md

 ## Notes

-- Checkpoints are saved automatically during training and on interruption or error.
+- Checkpoints are saved automatically during training at regular intervals and on interruption or error.
+- Checkpoint files include model weights, optimizer state, iteration count, and configuration settings.
+- The training script provides robust checkpoint handling:
-- You can resume training from a checkpoint by modifying the script (resume logic placeholder is present).
+  - You can continue training from any checkpoint with the `--checkpoint` option
+  - The script will detect if a checkpoint has already been trained beyond your requested iterations
+  - You can reset the iteration counter with `--reset_iter` to start counting from zero
+  - You can specify custom output paths with `--output_checkpoint`
+  - The script uses safe file operations to prevent checkpoint corruption
 - All dependencies are listed in `requirements.txt`.